DustStarT/Tim-SFSA/README.md

 # Tim-SFSA((Temporally-dependent Solar Flare Survival Analysis)) model

-This repository is the cleaned public code release corresponding to the paper in `Deep Survival Analysis of Solar Flare Forecasting for Continuous Risk Forecasting`.
+This repository is the cleaned public code release corresponding to the paper draft in `Deep Survival Analysis of Solar Flare Forecasting for Continuous Risk Forecasting`.

 The project implements a sequence-based deep survival analysis solar-flare modeling pipeline with: